Low MOQ Suppliers for Small eCommerce Businesses

 2. Clarify Customization Options

-Some low MOQ suppliers allow packaging, logo, or design customization — but always confirm.
+Some low MOQ suppliers allow packaging, logo, or design customization — but always confirm before placing an order.

 3. Communicate Expectations Clearly